iPhone, iPad or Apple Account Security Compromised, now what?

 Straight financial scams are common, and those often (mostly? usually? likely?) don’t involve any device or credentials compromises.

-Most of these phishing and romance scams and spear-phishing and arrested-grandchild scams work by getting the folks to the scammers’ website, or by directly authorizing remote access into the device via FaceTime or such, and obtaining the ability to transfer from the credentials there.
+Most of these phishing and romance scams and spear-phishing and arrested-your-relative scams work by getting the folks to the scammers’ website, or by directly authorizing remote access into the device via FaceTime or such, and obtaining the ability to transfer from the credentials there.
 Or by convincing the folks to authorize the financial transfer directly.

-Passwords app (iOS 18, iPadOS 18, macOS 15, and later) contains a tool that automatically reviews a user’s passwords for compromises, and resolve any issues reported there.
+Once the Apple Account password is changed, and if you choose to be selective about which of your other potentially-compromised passwords are updated, the Passwords app (iOS 18, iPadOS 18, macOS 15, and later) contains a tool that automatically reviews a user’s passwords for compromises, and resolve any issues reported there.

 Disable the automatic acceptance of Apple Cash payments to block that whole family of financial scams, too.
 (The scam: receiving an payment transfer from what will be a compromised payment card, and then requests or demands to return some or all of that transfer.
 That initial payment then gets clawed back by the payment card provider, and you lose anything you then transferred to the scammers.)